jonathan-r-jones/Composable-Batch-Files/README.md

 ![](env_sample.png)

-Double click the shortcut titled "Composable Batch Files Helper" to open up a blue command prompt.
+After you have cloned or downloaded the CBF repository, double click the shortcut titled "Composable Batch Files Helper" to open up a blue command prompt.